 To help policy owners, most companies will allow up to a certain amount of money to be withdrawn each year without any charges.
 Only if the withdrawals exceed this “free amount” will surrender charges be applicable to the withdrawal.
 Any surrender charges incurred go directly to the life insurance company, and will not normally be returned under any circumstances unless the withdrawal is reversed.
 Always inquire about surrender charges before taking a withdrawal from an annuity.

 Annuity contracts are very diverse, but they all provide certain key features.
-Tax deferred growth, the ability to turn an investment into a lifetime stream of income, safety of principal, and other additional features make annuities a popular investment choice for many people.
+Tax-deferred growth, the ability to turn an investment into a lifetime stream of income, the safety of principal, and other additional features make annuities a popular investment choice for many people.